AndrejTsvetkov/my_website/README.md

 # Blog Site

+Web Blog using Python/Django.

+You can visit the site by following this [link.](http://3.142.247.127/)

+## Overview

 This is my first web project.
-It's a blog where people can read, add, delete and update posts.
+It's full-featured web-application, where people can create a profile, write posts, leave comments, reset their password and so on.
+I've learned a lot of things along the way, such as how to create an API, deploy a project or build interfaces using Bootstrap.
+I faced some challenges and it made me learn new things and look for better solutions.

-## Demo
+## Technologies Used

-You can visit the site by following this [link.](http://3.142.247.127/)
+- HTML5
+- CSS3
+- Bootstrap
+- Python
+- Django
+- Django Rest Framework
+- Git
+- GitHub
+- Docker
+- Docker Compose
+- uWSGI
+- Nginx
+- AWS EC2

 ## Deployment